 There are some mistakes that I see over and over again as a homeschool support group leader, and I’m guilty of making many of these same mistakes.

 Common Mistakes Homeschoolers Make

 1. Compare your children (and family) to others.

 I constantly struggle with this one.
-10 years ago it was “my child isn’t reading yet but hers is, and he’s younger!”, today it’s “so & so’s kid passed 6 AP exams, my child hasn’t even finished algebra!”.
+15 years ago it was “my child isn’t reading yet but her child is, and he’s younger!”, today it’s “so & so’s kid passed 6 AP exams, my child hasn’t even finished algebra!”.
 Maybe you see how well your friend is doing with homeschooling and wish your days went as well.
 Maybe you’re stuck comparing your own children, wondering why one doesn’t perform as well as another.
 A little comparison is natural, but I’m here to tell you that:

 There is nothing you can to do sabotage your homeschooling more than comparing your children & family to another.